tarxan-io/mcp-discord/README.md

 - `discord_add_reaction`: Add a reaction to a message
 - `discord_add_multiple_reactions`: Add multiple reactions to a message
 - `discord_remove_reaction`: Remove a reaction from a message
+- `discord_delete_message`: Delete a specific message from a channel

 ## Development